-- Rewrite your Voices.com user profile to include your new expertise.
+- Rewrite your Voices user profile to include your new expertise.

-- Spend some time on our Style Tag page to hone your aptitude for describing your signature voice using words.
+- Spend some time on our Style Tag page for inspiration on how to describe your signature voice using words.
 Think of how you might describe your voice to someone who has never heard you speak before.

 - Remember that one benefit of voice acting is that your physical appearance is not important.
 Typecasting is generally more of an issue in the TV and film industries where how you look can influence the roles you receive.
 This means that voice acting gives you more freedom to explore different roles.

 Some signature voices will reflect the nuances of an actor’s personality, while others will stand in stark contrast to the actor’s authentic self when they aren’t in the presence of a microphone.
 As in all walks of life, the voice you most enjoy doing may not be the voice that lands you the most work.